drew-wks/ASK/docs/roadmap.md

 [x] Get Streamlit working faster via st.session_state and st.cache_resource [x] Incorporate better visual status into UI
 [x] Add a warning when the underlying LLM (e.g., OpenAI) is down

+##### Code and Platform Simplification: make ASK easier to maintain and extend
+[ ] Use LangChain's prompt templates with dynamic enrichment rather than manually parsing Excel files.